AtsushiHashimoto/serv4recog/Readme.md

 - json_data=$SAMPLE_IN_JSON_FORMAT

 ml      : fixed path name.

-my_db   : name of separated database for your application. svm_rbf : name of designated recognizer. (currently, only svm_rbf is available.)
+my_db   : name of separated database for your application.

+svm_rbf : ignored for _Add_ and some other operations.
+For train/predict/evaluate operations, this parameter designate type of recognizer. (currently, only svm_rbf is available.)

+- CAUTION: In your custome applications, '{' and ':' should be url-encoded!!
+Please check specification of the HTTP library used in your application.

 ### ${SAMPLE-IN-JSON-FORMAT}
 sample has following parameters.